rkbodenner/rust-docs/doc/readwrite.md

 The code shown here are all tests, or helper functions for tests.
 As such, assertions will test for expected results of running the test.
-The tests are also written expecting that the program is at /home/havvy and that there is a file test.txt containing the contents "success" in the same directory.
+The tests are also written expecting that the program is at /home/havvy and that there is a file read.txt containing the contents "success" in the same directory.

 The io and result functions, traits, and types are imported in the header.